Skip to main content

 eNeuro hopes to drive change to provide a positive author experience in peer review, as well as strengthen science.

-Publishing concepts adopted at eNeuro include double-blind review, consultation and synthesis review, as well as the decision to reject manuscripts that require more experiments.
-These practices have created an effective, fast, and positive peer review process for both reviewers and authors.
+Publishing concepts adopted at eNeuro include double-anonymous review, consultation and synthesis review, as well as the decision to reject manuscripts that require more experiments.
+These practices have created an effective, fast, and positive process for both reviewers and authors.

-Additionally, eNeuro now accepts Registered Reports, a manuscript type that accepts the methodology ahead of the researchers running the experiment, and then once the methodology has been peer reviewed and accepted, the resulting manuscript is provisionally accepted for publication after the completion of the experiment.
+Additionally, eNeuro accepts Registered Reports, a manuscript type that accepts the methodology ahead of researchers running the experiment.
+Once the methodology has been peer reviewed and accepted, the resulting manuscript is provisionally accepted for publication after the completion of the experiment, regardless of the results themselves.

 9. Commentary and discussion

-Our aim is to engage the neuroscience community in commentary and discussion about science and publishing.
+Our aim is to engage the neuroscience community in commentary and discussion about science.
+Join the discussion on the eNeuro blog.

 Indexing and Citation Information

-eNeuro is also indexed in PubMed, PubMed Central, Web of Science Core Collection/Science Citation Index Expanded, Scopus, and EMBASE.
+eNeuro is also indexed in PubMed, PubMed Central, Web of Science, Scopus, and EMBASE.

 History

-After hearing from its members and listening to the needs of the field, SfN decided that a neuroscience open access journal complementing The Journal of Neuroscience would align with the mission of the Society and would serve the field.
+Based on member feedback and the needs of the field, SfN decided that an open-access journal complementing JNeurosci would align with the mission of the Society and serve the field.
 The process of planning to launch a new journal began after the 2011 SfN Annual Meeting.
 On November 12, 2014, eNeuro launched with 10 papers.
-Since then eNeuro has grown rapidly in publications and innovations.
-You can capture snapshots of the journal's growth with each editorial from the Editor-in-Chief.

 Stay updated on the latest research: Sign up and manage your Alerts to receive emails of table of contents, searching, and article citation alerts for both issues and Early Release articles.